 Feeding a Blue Doberman

-A good rule of thumb to follow is sticking to a dog food brand that is species-specific and size-specific.
+A good rule of thumb to follow is sticking to a dog food recipe that’s appropriate for your dog’s size, life stage, metabolism, and health.
 After that, it’s a matter of following the recommended daily serving size.

-The best food for Dobermans is kibble, as long as it’s high-quality, digestible food.
-It should have a high-calorie content to help your Dobie maintain his active lifestyle.
+The best food for Dobermans is a kibble that has high-calorie content to help your Dobie maintain his active lifestyle.

-Dobermans need food that digests quickly in the body, so high fiber content is the best.
+They also need food that digests quickly in the body, so high fiber content is good.
 Check for a healthy balance of meat and at least 25% protein content.

 Do Blue Dobermans have more health problems?

-Other health issues that afflict Blue Dobermans include the following:
+Other health issues that afflict Blue Dobermans are:

 - Sudden Death Syndrome (SDS)